Yuma Yirramboi Council

 Ian’s expertise lies in managing diverse relationships and achieving mutually beneficial outcomes.
 Ian has served as CEO of a prominent Aboriginal community organisation and chair of multiple boards.

-Ian is dedicated to enhancing Aboriginal representation in high-level governance through strategic action, advocacy and mentoring.
-He envisions Aboriginal people taking part in decision-making processes within organisations, ensuring their involvement in shaping the Australian economy.
+Ian is dedicated to enhancing First Peoples representation in high-level governance through strategic action, advocacy and mentoring.
+He envisions First Peoples people taking part in decision-making processes within organisations, ensuring their involvement in shaping the Australian economy.

 Rod Jackson

 Rod Jackson is a proud Palawa and Cherboug man.
-His passion is to maximise the potential of Aboriginal owned businesses.
+His passion is to maximise the potential of businesses owned by First Peoples.

 Rod constantly seeks out new opportunities for business growth.
-He sees education playing a pivotal role in fostering Aboriginal employment and business development.
+He sees education playing a pivotal role in fostering First Peoples employment and business development.

 Daniel Miller